Rainbow Lorikeet: Complete Species Guide to Behaviour, Diet, Habitat and Care

 What NOT to Feed Rainbow Lorikeets

-Feeding wild lorikeets is common in Australia, but many well-meaning people offer foods that are actively harmful.
-The following should never be given to rainbow lorikeets:
+Feeding wild lorikeets is common in Australia, but many well-meaning people offer foods that can harm them.
+Rainbow lorikeets are nectar specialists and should not be fed like seed-eating parrots.

-• Bread and processed foods: these cause nutritional deficiencies and potentially fatal gut problems
+• Bread and processed foods: These can cause nutritional deficiencies and serious digestive issues.

-• Honey diluted in water: This promotes the growth of harmful bacteria and fungi in the gut
+• Honey diluted in water: This can promote harmful bacterial and fungal growth, especially in warm conditions.

 Rainbow Lorikeet Behaviour and Social Structure